metehangelgi/comp305-group15-project/README.md

 ### What are the results:

-Note: hallelujah_3 and hallelujah_4 outputs too long to put here and run times added into presentation hence does not included here.

 **Algorithms designed as:** *(All algorithms explained in presentation)* \
 v1- without memoization \
 v2- check just same query \